-She had no typical lung cancer symptoms at first; her tumor was actually detected during an abdominal scan related to her gallbladder.
+She had no typical lung cancer symptoms at first; her cancer was detected during an abdominal scan related to her gallbladder.
 And after it was discovered, the actual diagnosis process took months.
-Multiple doctors, scans and biopsies were involved, along with way too much wasted time waiting for appointments and test results.
+Multiple doctors, scans and biopsies were involved, along with way too much wasted time waiting for appointments, insurance approvals and then test results.
 All the while, treatment hadn’t started and her disease was progressing . . .

 By February 1st when she finally received an official diagnosis, she had become too sick and weak for treatment.
-Against the doctor’s recommendations, she had a round of chemotherapy anyway.
+Against the doctor’s recommendations, she had a round of chemo anyway.
 Our thought was that if the cancer was going to win either way, we had to at least try to slow it down.
 So we tried.
 And it obviously didn’t work.
-And that is why I became a local ambassador for the American Lung Association in Cleveland, Ohio.
+And that is why I’ve become a local ambassador for the American Lung Association in Cleveland, Ohio.